Drennan98/Heritage-Housing-Issues/README.md

 # Rationale to map the business requirements to the data visualizations and Machine Learning tasks

+## Business Requirement 1: Data Visualization and Correlation Study

+- We will load, inspect, clean, feature engineer and evaluate the data related to the houses in question.

+- We will conduct a correlation study to better understand how each variable correlates and impacts on the Sale Price of a house.

+- We will use the visual representations of the data (graphs) to validate hypotheses and also anwser our business requirements.

+- For more information, please visit the "Sale Price Study" workbook.

 # Machine Learning Business Case